National League East capsules

 He's Outta Here: Manager Terry Collins, LHP Josh Smoker, LHP Josh Edgin, RHP Chasen Bradford, OF Norichika Aoki, RHP Erik Goeddel, RHP Tyler Pill, LHP Tommy Milone, OF Travis Taijeron.

 Outlook: Callaway had great success with Cleveland's arms and the injury-plagued Mets are counting on his methods, along with new pitching coach Dave Eiland, to keep their talented but fragile rotation intact.
 New York also overhauled its medical department, hoping to keep star players on the field.
 Syndergaard and deGrom make for an imposing 1-2 punch.
-So if Harvey, Matz and Wheeler — even one or two of them — can finally stay healthy and approach their initial big league form, the pitching staff could be terrific again after unraveling last year with a 5.01 ERA that ranked 28th in the majors.
+So if Harvey and Matz can finally stay healthy and approach their initial big league form, the pitching staff could be terrific again after unraveling last year with a 5.01 ERA that ranked 28th in the majors.
 Vargas was signed to eat innings but will miss some time at the beginning of the season following surgery for a broken right (non-pitching) hand.
-All-Star outfielder Michael Conforto (27 HRs, .384 OBP, .939 OPS) is targeting a May 1 return from surgery for a dislocated left shoulder.
+Conforto, an All-Star last season, was initially targeting a May 1 return from surgery for a dislocated left shoulder but appeared to be ahead of schedule.
 His status is critical to a lineup that lacks speed and a natural leadoff hitter.
-Nimmo made strides last season and is a potential candidate for that role while platooning early with Lagares to fill Conforto's spot in
+Nimmo made strides last season and is a potential candidate for that role if he platoons early with Lagares to fill Conforto's spot in

 Philadelphia Phillies